immobiliare/Glider/README.md

 # Glider

-Glider is the logger for just about everything.
+Glider is the logger for just about everything; it's like [winston](https://github.com/winstonjs/winston), but for iOS Mobile Apps!
-You can think of Glider as the [winston](https://github.com/winstonjs/winston) for Swift ages!

 **Glider is designed to be a simple, performant, universal logging library supporting multiple transports.**
 A transport is essentially a storage device for your logs.